 On the other hand, your friend owns a manual car.
 A similar mechanical configuration, but here your friend gets to decide which route he wants to take, whether he wants to make a stop or two.

-And, Magento is like the manual car that holds the capacity to gain input from a developers’ end and is open for customizations.
-Here the source code is made available universally, and how you intercept it and tweak its technical side is all up to you.
-The only catch being, the Magento developer has a fair knowledge about the technical side of things, besides an unending love for coding.
+Magento store is like the manual car that holds the capacity to gain input from a developer’s end and is open for customizations.
+The source code is made available universally, and how you intercept it and tweak it is all up to you.

 Before we move ahead with listing the differences between the two eCommerce platforms, here is a brief introduction to help you make an informed decision.

 Magento, an Adobe product, was founded in 2008 and is a PHP powered platform that accounts for about 30% of all eCommerce websites.
 Leveraged as an open-source product, Magento is a reigning success for its ever-increasing community of contributors.